Webklex/php-imap/README.md

 ## Features & pull requests
 Everyone can contribute to this project.
 Every pull request will be considered but it can also happen to be declined.
 To prevent unnecessary work, please consider to create a [feature issue](https://github.com/Webklex/php-imap/issues/new?template=feature_request.md)
 first, if you're planning to do bigger changes.
-Of course you can also create a new [feature issue](https://github.com/Webklex/php-imap/issues/new?template=feature_request.md) if you're just wishing a feature ;)
+Of course, you can also create a new [feature issue](https://github.com/Webklex/php-imap/issues/new?template=feature_request.md) if you're just wishing a feature ;)